-Kevin Kieffer, a broker associate with Compass’ EastBayPro Team in the East Bay area near San Francisco calls this behavior “panic buying” and said it can be easy in the current market for prospective homeowners to get in over their heads.
+Kevin Kieffer, a Realtor with Compass’ EastBayPro Team in the San Francisco Bay area, calls this behavior “panic buying.”
+In the current market, he says, it can be easy for prospective homeowners to get in over their heads.
 Don’t let that happen to you.
 Instead, get familiar with panic buying and its pitfalls, and learn how to avoid them.

 What is panic buying?

 Buyers aren’t just overextending themselves with high offers, either.
 That practice of waiving contingencies means new homeowners could be on the hook for expensive repairs as soon as they move in.
 In fact, according to Hippo, 81 percent of recent first-time homebuyers had unexpected repairs in the first year.
 And 66 percent of all new homeowners spent $1,000 or more on repairs in the first year.

-What regrets do new homeowners have?
+Buyer’s remorse: What regrets do new homeowners have?

 Things like the plumbing, electrical and climate control systems are important to check before you close, as well as structural parts of the house like the foundation, roof and attic.
 “Those are all things that are easy to see on a basic walkthrough and can help inform your decision of whether you want to buy this house,” Wilson says.

 How to avoid panic buying

 First and foremost, Klosterman says, you should work with a knowledgeable Realtor.
 But it’s also a good idea to speak to homeowners in your personal orbit.
 “It’s really smart to lean on a trusted homeowner during the process.
-Someone in the area, someone you trust and know, outside of your Realtor, no offense to our wonderful Realtors but they’re going to look at properties very differently than you do.”
+Someone in the area, someone you know and trust, outside of your Realtor,” she says.
+“No offense to our wonderful Realtors, but they’re going to look at properties very differently than you do.”

-Beyond that, it’s important to not to rush, and to make sure you are prepared to ask crucial questions about a property’s condition and your mortgage loan as you go through the process.
+Beyond that, it’s important not to rush, and to make sure you are prepared to ask crucial questions about a property’s condition and your mortgage loan as you go through the process.

 Overbidding: Causes and consequences